-- (1) Upon payment of a citation or the conviction of the owner or keeper for having an animal which without provocation has committed any of the acts described in subsection (b) above, said animal is declared a vicious animal. - (2) Upon the payment of a citation or the conviction of the owner or keeper for having an animal which on or off the property of the owner or keeper and without provocation has killed or caused life threatening injuries through bite(s) to a person, the animal will be seized by the animal control officer and destroyed in a humane manner. - (3) Any animal previously declared vicious upon the payment of a citation or by conviction of the owner or keeper for a violation of this subsection, that commits a subsequent violation of the subsection, will cause the owner or keeper to be charged with that violation.
-Upon the owner or keeper's conviction of that violation, the animal will be destroyed in a humane manner. - (4) Any violation of this section may be a misdemeanor and subject to a fine of five hundred dollars (\$500.00) or imprisonment of not more than thirty (30) days. - (5) All persons owning security dogs that are classed as patrol dogs or sentry dogs as defined by this Ordinance shall register such animals with the Animal Services Director; the owner or keeper of any such dog that is classed as a patrol dog or sentry dog under this Ordinance shall place signs or placards on his premises noting "Beware of Dog" or other information noting the presence of security dog(s). - (j) Appeal.
-Any declaration that an animal is "vicious" may be appealed to the Orange County Animal Services Advisory Board as provided in this Chapter.
+- (1) Upon payment of a citation or the conviction of the Owner or Keeper for having an animal which without provocation has committed any of the acts described in subsection (b) above, said animal is declared a vicious animal. - (2) Upon the payment of a citation or the conviction of the Owner or Keeper for having an animal which on or off the property of the Owner or Keeper and without provocation has killed or caused life threatening injuries through bite(s) to a person, the animal will be seized by the Animal Control Officer and destroyed in a humane manner. - (3) Any animal previously declared vicious upon the payment of a citation or by conviction of the Owner or Keeper for a violation of this subsection, that commits a subsequent violation of the subsection, will cause the Owner or Keeper to be charged with that violation.
+Upon the Owner or Keeper's conviction of that violation, the animal will be destroyed in a humane manner. - (4) Any violation of this section may be a misdemeanor and subject to a fine of five hundred dollars (\$500.00) or imprisonment of not more than thirty (30) days. - (5) All persons owning security dogs as defined by this Ordinance shall register such animals with the Animal Services Director; the Owner or Keeper of any such dog shall place signs or placards on his premises noting "Beware of Dog" or other information noting the presence of security dog(s). - (j) Appeal.
+Any declaration that an animal is "vicious" may be appealed as provided in Section 4-53 of this Chapter.